NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP2/How-does-it-work.page.md

 * present and false
 * present and true

 For the first two cases, it can be assumed that referrals can be made without a booking.
-Only if the attribute is *present* **and** *true* should a referral be witheld if there has been no booking.
+Only if the attribute is *present* **and** *true* should a referral be withheld if there has been no booking.

 <hr>